jeffhammond/blog/Dealing_with_imperfect_Fortran_compilers.md

 any language that supports C calling conventions / linkage.
-For example, one could rewrite the BLAS and LAPACK without disrupting user experience for those accustomed to the legacy Fortran APIs, or event ship an implementation of CBLAS that contains zero C code.
+For example, one could rewrite the BLAS and LAPACK without disrupting user experience for those accustomed to the legacy Fortran APIs, or even ship an implementation of CBLAS that contains zero C code.

 The technical details of this are described in a [follow-up post](https://github.com/jeffhammond/blog/blob/main/Dealing_with_imperfect_Fortran_compilers_2.md).